MLSDev/android-widget-SpreadBar/README.md

 # Android SpreadBar example
 ## Description
-This application is demo for "spread bar" widget
+This application is a demo for "spread bar" widget

 ## Requirements